mrocklin/blog/_posts/work/2014-06-30-Streaming-Analytics.md

 of storage the left sequence must fit in memory but the right sequence is free to stream.

-The results are not normalized as in SQL, in that they permit repeated values.
+The results are not normalized, as in SQL, in that they permit repeated values.
 If normalization is desired, consider composing with the function `unique` (note that `unique` is not fully streaming.)

 ### More Complex Example

-The accounts example above composes two one-to-one relationships; there was exactly one name per ID and one address per ID.
+The accounts example above connects two one-to-one relationships, `accounts` and `addresses`; there was exactly one name per ID and one address per ID.
 This need not be the case.
 The join abstraction is sufficiently flexible to join one-to-many or even many-to-many relationships.
 The following example finds city/person pairs where that person has a friend who has a residence in that city.
 This is an example of joining two many-to-many relationships because a person may have many friends and because a friend may have many residences.

 {% highlight Python %}
 >>> friends = [('Alice', 'Edith'),